Current Projects

 Clusters: Modeling

-PIs & SP Involved: Konar
+Researchers Involved: Konar

 This ongoing project will estimate the source of irrigation water by crop, producing a high-resolution understanding of how water is used in our food supply chains and the long-term risks that unsustainable water use poses for food supply chains.